 Several common “test solutions” are required to establish solubility rules or identify an unknown ion.
+These contain ions known to react specifically with certain chemical species (cations or anions).

 Common solutions include CaNO3, BaCl2, (NH4)2MoO4, HCl, AgNO3, and NaOH, and other solutions as needed.